varun86/vessel-browser/README.md

 - **Agent-first browser model** — Vessel is designed around an agent driving the browser while a human watches, intervenes, and redirects
 - **Human-visible browser UI** — pages render like a normal browser so agent activity stays legible instead of disappearing into a headless run
 - **Command Bar** (`Ctrl+L`) — a secondary operator surface for harness-driven workflows and future runtime commands
-- **Supervisor Sidebar** (`Ctrl+Shift+L`) — live supervision across four tabs: Supervisor, Bookmarks, Checkpoints, and Chat
+- **Supervisor Sidebar** (`Ctrl+Shift+L`) — live supervision across five tabs: Supervisor, Bookmarks, Checkpoints, Chat, and Automate
 - **Chat Assistant** — built-in conversational AI in the sidebar Chat tab; supports Anthropic, OpenAI, Ollama, Mistral, xAI, Google Gemini, OpenRouter, and any OpenAI-compatible endpoint; reads the current page automatically; has full access to the same browser tools as external agents; multi-turn session history; configure provider, model, and API key in Settings
+- **Automation Kits** (Premium) — parameterized workflow templates in the sidebar Automate tab; fill in a short form and the built-in agent executes the workflow autonomously; bundled kits include Research & Collect (multi-source research with bookmark saving) and Price Scout (cross-retailer price comparison); designed for a future kit marketplace
 - **Dev Tools Panel** (`F12`) — inspect console output, network requests, and MCP/agent activity in a resizable panel at the bottom of the window; export logs by category and date range as JSON
 - **Bookmarks for Agents** — save pages into folders, attach one-line folder summaries, and search bookmarks over MCP instead of dumping the entire library
 - **Named Session Persistence** — save cookies, localStorage, and current tab layout under a reusable name, then reload it after a restart
+- **Page Highlights** — agents can visually highlight text or elements on any page with labeled, color-coded markers that persist across navigation; highlight count and navigation controls appear in the sidebar; cleared explicitly or via tool call
+- **Agent Transcript Dock** — floating transcript overlay anchored to the browser chrome; configurable display modes (off, summary, full) set in Settings; shows live agent thinking and status updates without occupying sidebar space
+- **Workflow Flow Tracking** — agents can declare a named multi-step workflow at runtime using `flow_start`; progress is tracked step-by-step with `flow_advance` and visible in the sidebar throughout execution
 - **Structured Page Visibility Context** — extraction can report in-viewport elements, obscured controls, active overlays, and dormant consent/modal UI
 - **Popup Recovery Tools** — agents can explicitly dismiss common popups, newsletter gates, and consent walls instead of brute-forcing generic clicks
 - **Per-Tab Ad Blocking Controls** — tabs default to ad blocking on, but agents can selectively disable and re-enable blocking when a page misbehaves
+- **Domain Policy** — allowlist or blocklist domains globally in Settings; agents cannot navigate to blocked domains
 - **Agent Credential Vault** (Premium) — encrypted credential storage for agent-driven logins; credentials are filled directly into login forms via a "blind fill" pattern and are never sent to AI providers; user consent dialog before every use; TOTP 2FA support; domain-scoped access; append-only audit log
+- **Screenshot & Visual Analysis** (Premium) — take a full-page screenshot and pass the image directly to the AI for visual layout analysis; useful when text extraction fails on heavy or canvas-rendered pages
-- **Obsidian Memory Hooks** — optional vault path for agent-written markdown notes, page captures, and research breadcrumbs
+- **Obsidian Memory Hooks** (Premium) — optional vault path for agent-written markdown notes, page captures, and research breadcrumbs
 - **Runtime Health Checks** — startup warnings for MCP port conflicts, unreadable settings, and user-data write failures
 - **Reader Mode** — extract article content into a clean, distraction-free view; toggle on and off from the address bar
 - **Focus Mode** (`Ctrl+Shift+F`) — hide all chrome, content fills the screen